michaelkotrous/daedalus/README.md

 # Daedalus
-This project converts csv exports of select tables from the NTSB's eADMS (enhanced Accident Data Management System) dataset to MySQL and joins data on the aircraft, pilots, weather conditions and other circumstances to create a single dataset on General Aviation accidents between 1982 and 2017.
+This project converts csv exports of select tables from the NTSB's eADMS (enhanced Accident Data Management System) dataset to MySQL and joins data on the aircraft, pilots, weather conditions and other circumstances to create a single dataset on General Aviation accidents between 1983 and 2016.

-Note: The latest export of the Microsoft Access database reflects eADMS data as of **Feb 1, 2019.** The full dataset is updated the first day of each month.
+**Note:** The latest export of the Microsoft Access database reflects eADMS data as of **Feb 1, 2019.** The full dataset is updated the first day of each month.

 ## Mission
 The National Transportation Safety Board (NTSB) collects extensive data on all aviation accidents.
 By law, any accident involving an aircraft operated with the intent of flight must be reported to the NTSB for investigation.
 The rich data is made available to researchers and the public on paper, but the data is difficult to find in practice and, when found, is only given in Microsoft Access (MDB) format.